 Paid summer internship

 HS Insider offers immersive paid summer internships at the Times.
-In 2015 and 2016, High School Insider partnered with the L.A.
-Department of Cultural Affairs to offer 16 paid positions covering local arts organizations and their importance to the fabric of the city.
+Throughout the four summer internships, High School Insider partnered with the L.A.
+Department of Cultural Affairs, LA84 Foundation and Jack Smith Foundation to offer 37 total paid positions covering local arts and sports organizations and their importance to the fabric of the city.

 High School Journalism Day